gamontal/TCPIP-Project/README.md

-# TCP/IP Chat
+# TCP/IP Client-Server Remote Connection

 ## Disclaimer

-This project has been heavily modified to the point of being more of a proof of concept rather than an actual IP chat.
-Also keep in mind that it was made as a homework for a computer security class.
+This project was made as a homework for a computer security class.
 Visual Basic and the .NET libraries were used for connections.
 If you want to continue developing this or something similar don't hesitate to fork this repo.

 ## Compilation